thunderbird/webext-docs/folders.rst

       :type: (array of :ref:`folders.MailFolder`, optional)
       :annotation: -- [Added in TB 74]

       Subfolders of this folder.
-The property may be :value:`null`, if inclusion of folders had not been requested.
+This property is optional and only present if the inclusion of subfolders had been requested.
 The folders will be returned in the same order as used in Thunderbird's folder pane.

 .. _folders.MailFolderCapabilities: